 Now that a finalized prototype is ready, you can show it to stakeholders, namely your clients, investors, or upper management.
 And the best thing: as you have plenty of feedback from earlier testing, your app prototype is backed by reliable evidence.

-Top ten tools for mobile app prototyping
+Top 9 tools for mobile app prototyping

 Figma